List of Vicious Rumors members: Since 2013

 During May and June 2013, James Rivera temporarily returned in place of regular vocalist Brian Allen, who had to sit out a tour due to "sudden family matters".
 By July, Allen had been permanently replaced by Nick Holleman, while Stephen Goodwin had also made way for Tilen Hudrap.
 The new lineup debuted on Live You to Death 2: American Punishment, recorded in the fall.
 During the band's 2015 tour dates, Capka was replaced again by Thaen Rasmussen.
 Concussion Protocol was released in August 2016.
 The following May, the band announced the return of Allen on vocals and the addition of new guitarist Gunnar DüGrey.
 In July 2018, the group replaced Allen again with Nick Courtney.

 A few months after Courtney's arrival, Vicious Rumors began touring with new bassist Cody Green in place of Hudrap, who had joined Pestilence.
 In 2020, the band released Celebration Decay, on which bass was performed by Greg Christian.
 Bassist Robin Utbult became a live member before the album's touring cycle and was confirmed after the recording.
+In 2022 Ronny Munroe joined as new singer, although he was replaced in August 2023 by the returning Brian Allen who started his third tenure.
+In May 2024, Howe left the band, he was replaced by Gunnar Coston.
+The following month DüGrey and Allen also departed.
+Howe returned in July, alongside new guitarist Denver Cooper.
+New singer, Chalice (real name Brian Betterton), joined the following month.